weaveworks-liquidmetal/site/docs/community/requests.md

 With that in mind, please bear with us as we process your suggestions :sweat_smile:.

-Before participating in the Liquid Metal community, please have a read of our [Code of Conduct][coc] which applies all involved in an capacity with the project.
+Before participating in the Liquid Metal community, please have a read of our [Code of Conduct][coc] which applies all involved in any capacity with the project.

 ## Project board